1958 Douglas 92L2 update 2

 With the DR 177 barrel and head on this engine the standard PX150 bracket doesn’t allow the head and the shroud to clear the body.
 I tried fitting a standard VBB 150 engine and it clears the body no problem so it looks like the PX200 bracket would have been the better one to use, however with some grinding modifications to the head and barrel cooling fins the shroud now fits like it should.

-Removing the carburettor box is straight forward but you will need to put some spacers in for the 2 bolts that hold the carburettor on.
-Also I had to grind off a small corner on the top of the case so that the carburettor would sit flat and then made up a gasket to fit.
+Removing the carburetor box is straight forward but you will need to put some spacers in for the 2 bolts that hold the carburetor on.
+Also, I had to grind off a small corner on the top of the case so that the carburetor would sit flat and then made up a gasket to fit.

 Having gone this far, I may as well carry on….